awsdocs/aws-cloud9-user-guide/doc_source/ec2-ssm.md

 **Private subnets**

-For a private subnet, the interface text reminds that you to add a network address translation \(NAT\) gateway to allow the instance to connect to AWS Cloud9 and the internet\.
+For a private subnet, you need to ensure that the instance can still connect to the SSM service\.
+This can be done by [setting up a NAT gateway in a public subnet](https://aws.amazon.com/premiumsupport/knowledge-center/nat-gateway-vpc-private-subnet) or [configuring a VPC endpoint for Systems Manager](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-systems-manager-vpc-endpoints)\.

 The advantage of using the NAT gateway is that it prevents the internet from initiating a connection to the instance in the private subnet\.
 Because the instance for your environment is assigned a private IP address instead of a public one, the NAT gateway forwards traffic from the instance to the internet or other AWS services, and then sends the response back to the instance\.

+For the VPC option, you need to create at least three required *interface endpoints* for Systems Manager: *com\.amazonaws\.region\.ssm*, *com\.amazonaws\.region\.ec2messages*, and *com\.amazonaws\.region\.ssmmessages*\.
+For more information, see [ Creating VPC endpoints for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-create-vpc.html#sysman-setting-up-vpc-create) in the *AWS Systems Manager User Guide*\.

 **Important**
 Currently, if the EC2 instance for your environment is launched into a private subnet, you can't use [AWS managed temporary credentials](how-cloud9-with-iam.md#auth-and-access-control-temporary-managed-credentials) to allow the EC2 environment to access an AWS service on behalf of an AWS entity \(an IAM user, for example\)\.